pvcraven/arcade_book/source/chapters/03_version_control/index.rst

    * ``cd ..`` - Go up one directory.
 So if you are in ``C:\home\user\Desktop`` you'll go up to ``C:\home\user``

 4. We want to
    copy the repository you created to your computer.
 We'll call this a "clone."
    A clone is a copy
    we normally try to keep synced up, which is different than a "fork."
-Click the clone button and see the figure below.
+Click the |code_button| button and see the figure below.
    1) Make sure you are cloning using "HTTPS".
 2) Make sure the account shown is yours, and not mine or "pythonarcade".
 3) Click the copy link button.